-From January to July 1998, and in January 2001, Director Merletti clearly met the standards behind those questions when he battled independent counsel Ken Starr over compelling agents on the President’s Protective Division to testify about what they may have seen or heard regarding the president’s relationship with White House intern Monica Lewinsky.
+In 1998, from January to July, and again in January 2001, Director Merletti clearly met the standards behind those questions when he battled independent counsel Kenneth W. Starr over compelling agents on the President’s Protective Division to testify about what they may have seen or heard regarding the president’s relationship with White House intern Monica Lewinsky.

 This is about a fight between reason and rationalization; between moral integrity and moralistic righteousness.
 It’s a battle between one man standing on principle and another believing the end justifies the means.